aaron-lebo/aaron-lebo.github.io/_posts/2015-12-10-unprecedentedly-willing.md

 If you've ever suffered some sort of breakdown, whether mental or nervous or however else one might break down, you know how it can haunt you.
 Some of us are predisposed, whether by genetics or experience to have multiple of these episodes through our lives.
 Some are lucky enough to where this might happen only once or twice.
 I suppose there are even some who have *never* had something that causes them to completely fall apart, but I've never met that person.

-But if you have ever felt that, especially if you've ever come to that point where you start questioning the value of life itself, when you've looked into that abyss, you know how it effects you.
+But if you have ever felt that, especially if you've ever come to that point where you start questioning the value of life itself, when you've looked into that abyss, you know how it affects you.
 Even after you turn away, even when you work your way back, when you return to the world with the kind of knowledge and appreciation that can only be gained through real pain, that ghost still pokes around behind you.
 From time to time, you see it out of the corner of your eye, turn to catch it, and it's not in view.
 But you know it's there.

 It chills you when you tell yourself you won't go back.
 It chills you even when you know you won't go back.
 It chills you when you look at people who knew you before or after and wonder if, even though you trust yourself to stay upright, maybe they are doubting you, maybe they are right then and right there wondering if you'll ever go back.
 All you can do is ignore that ghost.